Elizabeth Holmes loses latest bid to avoid prison and gets hit with $452 million restitution bill

 Published

-Disgraced Theranos CEO Elizabeth Holmes appears to be soon bound for prison.
-An appeals court has rejected her bid to remain free while she tries to overturn her conviction in a blood-testing hoax that brought her fleeting fame and fortune.
-The Ninth Circuit Court of Appeals ruling Tuesday comes nearly three weeks after Holmes deployed a last-minute legal maneuver to delay the start of her 11-year prison sentence.
-The federal judge who imposed that sentence on Tuesday ordered to pay $452 million in restitution to the victims of her crimes The same judge will now a new prison reporting date for Holmes.
-The judge previously recommended she be imprisoned in Bryan, Texas.Full Article
+Disgraced Theranos CEO Elizabeth Holmes appears to be soon bound for prison after an appeals court Tuesday rejected her bid to remain free while she tries to overturn her conviction in a blood-testing hoax that brought her fleeting fame and fortune.
+In another ruling issued late Tuesday, U.S.…